 In 2017, I completed my memoir of the 1980s East Village You Can’t Eat Pants.
 More on that project later.

-I’m a freelance arts writer (1998 – ) creating content for fine art and commercial media, but I think of myself as a kind of translator, I convert the complex language of visualization into plain English.
+I’m a freelance arts writer (1999 – ) creating content for fine art and commercial media.
 I’m interested in artists working in the intersection of humans and technology.
-Both my curations involved studies of the human condition.

-Writing is my second career, my first was fashion design (1978-1997 and 2001-2006).
-Shortly after graduating from Pratt Institute in Brooklyn, I opened my boutique, Einstein’s, in New York’s East Village – 1981-1987.
+Writing is my second career, my first was fashion design.
+Shortly after graduating from Pratt Institute in Brooklyn, I opened my boutique, Immaculate Conception, later Einstein’s, in New York’s East Village – 1981-1987.
 My shop and the life it inspired is the subject of my memoir.

 After leaving Einstein’s in 1987 I designed for a number of fashion firms including Trash and Vaudeville – rock and roll clothes, Cartoon Beauty – my own print-driven sportswear company.
 And finally loungewear for Victoria’s Secret Catalog; I left 1997 and transitioned into freelance writing.